kathyrollo/jcucumberng-framework/README.md

 5. [Checking Results](#checking-results)

 ## How It Works
-Test script logic can be placed directly in step definitions (methods) to focus test automation on [writing tests instead of page objects](https://www.linkedin.com/pulse/dependency-injection-write-tests-page-objects-katherine-rollo/) with Dependency Injection (DI).
-A UI Map is used for central object repository of web elements.
+Test script logic can be placed directly in step definitions (methods) to focus test automation on [developing tests instead of keeping up with page objects](https://www.linkedin.com/pulse/dependency-injection-write-tests-page-objects-katherine-rollo/) using Dependency Injection (DI).
+A UI Map serves as a central object repository of web elements for easier maintenance.

 ### ui-map.properties
 ~~~